On this page:

 - protein powders and bars

-Checking the ingredients on food labels is helpful in finding possible sources of lactose in food products.
-If any of the following words are listed on a food label, the product contains lactose:
+People can check the ingredients on food labels to find possible sources of lactose in food products.
+If a food label includes any of the following words, the product contains lactose:

 - milk by-products